 Can I get into Alabama State University?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-4,087 out of 7,673 applicants or 53% were admitted making Alabama State University a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
+3,876 out of 8,356 applicants or 46% were admitted making Alabama State University a more competitive school to get into with a lesser chance of acceptance for average applicants.
 Academically, it has extremely easy requirements for admission test scores.
 Alabama State University typically accepts and attracts B- average high school students.
-Only 27% of those admitted chose to enroll in the school.
+Only 26% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to Alabama State University and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that Alabama State University regularly accepts students with ACTs of 16 and above.
 We estimate the school accepting minimim ACT composite scores around 14 in some instances.
 Prospective students submitting an ACT composite of 18 or higher should be in the upper half of appliants - and students with a 19 and above have very competitive chances.
 Scoring well on the ACT is very important as 88 percent of applicants submit ACT scores to Alabama State University.

 Reporting indicates the school consistently takes SAT composite scores down to 820 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 735.
 The estimated average SAT composite for admitted freshman is 905 out of 1600.
 21 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |25th Percentile Score||75th Percentile Score|